 No, it’s free, but all participating schools must release their allocated Career Leader from timetabled lessons to meet the expectations of the programme.
 Fully-funded places are available for 2020/2021 in secondary schools across England, where not enough young people are progressing into further education or employment.

 Identify a middle or senior leader to take part in our programme and lead on improving careers provision in your school.
 They’ll need the time to:

-- attend one day of training and one meeting with your Teach First careers expert each half term
+- attend one day of training and one meeting with your Teach First expert trainer each half term

 - complete work online before and after that training